-Enterprise Information Security encompasses the provisioning and management of information security services and solutions to all Executive Branch agencies (defined by § 63F-1-206 of the Utah Technology Governance Act).
+Enterprise Information Security encompasses the provisioning and management of information security services and solutions to all Executive Branch agencies.
 These services are available to all employees, contractors, partners or vendors who: connect to the State Wide Area Network (WAN), operate or manage telecommunication and information technology services, equipment or data supporting the State’s business functions.

 Product Features and Descriptions